landfill operations

 So, if systems were out of compliance and now have to be monitored more often, the frequency can be set accordingly.

-In addition to DataServices, with its robust capabilities around managing landfill gas systems data, the SCSeTools suite features two more modules: the leachate and groundwater modules.
-These tools are designed to support processes established to ensure regulatory compliance, optimize operational efficiency, and save costs.
+In addition to DataServices, with its robust capabilities around managing landfill gas systems data, the SCSeTools suite features one more module.

 SCS Groundwater tracks constituents to help manage water quality and to mitigate or remediate issues.
 It was developed to enhance operational efficiencies while also providing a means to validate that reporting requirements are being met.